 Maryland Domestic Violence Lawyer

 A conviction for a domestic violence crime carries with it social and economic repercussions that can seriously damage your future.
 In Maryland, acts of violence between family or household members are considered crimes of domestic violence and are subject to penalties including incarceration and fines.
-If you have been accused or charged with such an offense you should immediately contact a Maryland domestic violence lawyer to begin building your defense.
+If you have been accused or charged with this criminal offense you should immediately contact a Maryland domestic violence lawyer to begin building your defense.
 En Español.

 Domestic Violence Charges

 Acts of domestic violence vary greatly, according to Maryland law, and can include the following:

 - An act that either causes serious bodily harm to the alleged victim, or causes them to be in fear that they are in imminent danger of serious bodily harm

 - Kidnapping or false imprisonment